filippo-vasone/FAIR-metadata-pipeline-for-experimental-matsci/README.md

 The thesis is available on Zenodo: https://zenodo.org/records/15226191.

-If you are interested in having a chat on the topic, drop me an email at: filippo [dot] vasone [at] gmail [dot] com
+If you are interested in having a chat on the topic, drop me an email at: filippo [dot] vasone [at] unibo [dot] it